alex-bellon/wikipedia/README.md

 ### Visual Art

+[Animal-made art](https://en.wikipedia.org/wiki/Animal-made_art) - art created by an animal.
+Animal-made works of art have been created by apes, elephants, cetacea, reptiles, and bowerbirds, among other species.

 [Lost artworks](https://en.wikipedia.org/wiki/Lost_artworks) - original pieces of art that credible sources indicate once existed but that cannot be accounted for in museums or private collections or are known to have been destroyed deliberately or accidentally, or neglected through ignorance and lack of connoisseurship.

 [Outsider art](https://en.wikipedia.org/wiki/Outsider_art) - art by self-taught or naïve art makers.